MarvenCesar/ZiiT/README.md

 2. Add an iOS app to your Firebase project.

 3. Download the `GoogleService-Info.plist` file and add it to your Xcode project.
 Ensure it is included in the target.
+Failure to do this properly will result in error message.